 Calculating the Quick Ratio

-Stated differently, the quick ratio puts a dollar amount to liquid assets available for each dollar of current liabilities.
+The quick ratio assigns a dollar amount to a firm's liquid assets available to cover each dollar of its current liabilities.
 Thus, a quick ratio of 1.75X means that a company has $1.75 of liquid assets available to cover each $1 of current liabilities.
 The higher the quick ratio, the better the company's liquidity position.

-The quick ratio is calculated from balance sheet data.
+You can calculate the quick ratio from balance sheet data:

 If a business firm has $200 in current assets and $50 in inventory and $100 in current liabilities, the calculation is $200-$50/$100 = 1.50X.
-The "X" (times) part at the end is important.
-It means that the firm can pay its current liabilities from its current assets (less inventory) one and a half times over.
+The "X" (times) part at the end means that the firm can pay its current liabilities with its current assets (less inventory) one and a half times over.

-Quick Ratio results should be viewed in the context of the specific industry of an organization.
-Certain business sectors traditionally have a very low quick ratio.
-For instance, companies in the retail sector are usually able to negotiate favorable credit terms with suppliers leading to relatively high current liabilities in comparison to their liquid assets.
+Companies in the retail sector usually negotiate favorable credit terms with suppliers, giving them more time to pay, leading to relatively high current liabilities in comparison to their liquid assets.